VaibhavArora13/Paris-Housing-Price-Prediction/README.md

 This is a set of data created from imaginary data of house prices in an urban environment - Paris.
 This dataset is for educational purposes, for practice and to acquire the necessary knowledge.
 Problem Statement is to Predict House Price Prediction

 ## Objective
-My aim is to predict House Price in Paris so that Accurately estimating the value of real estate.
+My aim is to predict House Price in Paris so that I can estimating the value of real estate.
 As real estate is an important problem for many stakeholders including house owners, house buyers, agents, creditors, and investors.
 It is also a difficult one.
 Though it is common knowledge that factors such as the size, number of rooms and location affect the price, there are many other things at play.
 Additionally, prices are sensitive to changes in market demand and the peculiarities of each situation, such as when a property needs to be urgently sold.
 So, In this project, I compare different machine learning methods performance in predicting the selling price of houses based on a number of features.

 ## Description of Dataset